What to expect at Sunday Worship

 Lay Assistant: Margaret Anderson.
 Margaret’s background is in teaching drama and she is a sought-after speaker on the poetry of Robert Burns.
 As Lay Assistant Margaret supports the minister in the conduct of worship with special emphasis on lay involvement.
 She leads the Labyrinth ministry.

-Family Worker: Pauline Rumbles is our volunteer Family Worker.
-Pauline seeks to make contact with families living in Polwarth to introduce the vision and facilities of Polwarth Church and explore how the congregation may serve the community.
+Outreach Worker: Pauline Rumbles is our volunteer Outreach Worker.
+Pauline seeks to make contact with families and others living in Polwarth to introduce the vision and facilities of Polwarth Church and explore how the congregation may serve the community.

 Retreat Facilitator: Sandra Holt B.Sc.
 M.Th.(Researched) is an author trained in spiritual direction in the Ignatian tradition and works from Polwarth Parish Church to offer day retreats, workshops and spiritual direction.